Outstanding litter of AKC yellow Labrador puppies born April 3rd. 3 puppies still available!!!

-Sire is Troublesome Whiskey Bent MH QAA “Pete”.
-Pete is OFA Excellent, Elbows Normal, CERF Clear, CNM Clear and EIC Clear.
-Pete is hard charging.
-Pete has one master national pass.
-Pete qualified for the status crown last year.
-Pete’s pedigree is one of the strongest you will find.
+Sire is HRCH Tr’s Rumbling To The Finish “Rum”.
+Rum is OFA Good, Elbows Normal, CERF Clear, CNM Clear and EIC Clear.
+Rum is hard charging.
+Rum’s pedigree is one of the strongest you will find.
 Rum’s owner plans to start running Master hunt tests with him this summer and fall.

-Pups are being raised in our home and will be well socialized.
+Pups will be raised in our home and will be well socialized.
 They will be introduced to birds, water, gunfire and children.
 They will have all de-worming treatments and have first shots – all will be vet-administered.
-We ask for a $200 deposit to hold your pick.
+All we need is a $200 deposit to hold your pick.
 This will be a great litter.
 Please let us know if you are interested, so we can hold one for you.
-Pups will be ready to go the end of May.
+Pups will be ready to go at the end of September.